Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

 In order to run all the scripts (including the validation one), please make sure the following packages are installed:
 1. Pandas
 2. Seaborn
-3. sklearn (optional, in case of reuning the validation method)
+3. sklearn (optional, in case of runing the validation method)

 #### Steps to run the scripts: